janx/yeoman-marionette-demo/README.md

 Overlook from 10,000 meters high
 --------------------------------

-Marionette router maps urls to actions.
+Marionette router maps urls to controllers (actions).
 Unlike Rails router, which is a singleton and manages all routes of the application, a Marionette router manages only part of the application's routes.

 In Marionette, a simple rule is to create a router for each controller, and a router and its correspoding controller's code can reside in a single file, which I called a router-controller pair.